rertzer/ft_cybersecurity_projects/snow_crash/level12/level12.md

 ```

 > Notice that we can't use `level12`'s' home for the `flag` file as acls forbid user and group `flag12` to write in that directory.
-> Notice he `/*/` instead of `/tmp/` trick, as the lowercase `tmp` would be otherwise changed in `TMP` by the perl script.
-> That trick won't work to execute `HACK` in our folder.
-As the perl script executed is the one in the `/var/www/` directory, we will have to provide an absolut path going through `/home/` on which neither `level12` nor `flag12` have read rights, forbidding us to expand the `*` wild card.

 ```sh
 level12@SnowCrash:~$ getfacl /home/user/level12/